SurniaUlula/wpsso-schema-json-ld/readme.txt

 **Version 2.10.0-dev.1 (2019/09/18)**

+Follows the latest Review snippet structured data guidelines from Google instead of the official Schema standard.

 * **New Features**
 	* None.
 * **Improvements**
-	* Updated the Schema 'aggregateRating' and 'review' property hooks to limit their addition only to Google approved Schema types (see [Google's Review snippet structured data guidelines](thttps://developers.google.com/search/docs/data-types/review-snippet) for details).
+	* Updated the Schema 'aggregateRating' and 'review' property hooks to limit their addition to only Google approved Schema types (see the [Google Review snippet structured data guidelines](https://developers.google.com/search/docs/data-types/review-snippet) webpage for details).
 		* The Schema standard provides 'aggregateRating' and 'review' properties for these types:
 			* Brand
 			* CreativeWork